vocdoni/docs/docs/architecture/protocol/franchise-proof.md

 Using the same Zk-snarks circuit as before, the voter will submit an encrypted vote envelope.
 But instead of sending it to a public blockchain, it will be sent to a Rollup Relay through private transport channel (many can exist).
 The Rollup Relay will decrypt the vote envelopes, validate them and compute a batch of them (i.e 15) to produce a second ZK-Proof.
 Such proof can ve verified given the list of nullifiers and the aggregated results of the batch.
 The new ZK-Proof and the results aggregate is what will be stored in a public blockchain, like the Vochain or even Ethereum.

-On this scenario voters could verify that their nullifier has been processed, but no mechanism can determine what choices were selected on the ballot.
+On this scenario voters could still verify that their nullifier has been processed.
+However, no mechanism could determine what choices were selected by a specific voter.
 At the same time, the election's traceability and transparency properties are preserverd.

 <div style="padding: 20px; background-color: white; text-align: center;">